Chapter 7 Bankruptcy

 Are There Other Requirements for Filing Chapter 7 Bankruptcy in Illinois?

 Before you can file for Chapter 7 bankruptcy, you must participate in mandatory credit counseling with a state-approved agency.
 After you have completed the course, you are permitted to file a petition with the bankruptcy court.

 In addition, the trustee will conduct a meeting of your creditors (a “341 Meeting) that you must attend.
 The trustee will question you about the petition and ensure the accuracy of the information provided.
 Although creditors are permitted to attend the 341 meeting, most do not unless they believe you are hiding income or assets.

 What is the “Automatic Stay?”

-Once your petition is filed, a court order known as an automatic stay immediately goes into effect, which stops all debt collection activities, including repossessions, foreclosures, garnishments, and civil lawsuits.
+According to Northern District of Illinois Bankruptcy Court, once your petition is filed, a court order known as an automatic stay immediately goes into effect, which stops all debt collection activities, including repossessions, foreclosures, garnishments, and civil lawsuits.
 The stay remains in effect until the bankruptcy is either dismissed or discharged.

 Contact Our Experienced Chicago Bankruptcy Attorneys